PDF Cover

 The Integration of AI

 With the increasing industrial use of AI, researchers have found endoscopic ultrasound to be used with considerable benefits.
 Clinical staff can also rely on the aid of computers to more accurately and quicker read medical images.
-The application of ML algorithms not only only raises the quality of the images but it also cuts the number of misinterpretations of the images significantly.
-The integration of this technology marks the beginning of a period in which clinical diagnosis is characterised by both speed and precision.
+The application of ML algorithms not only raises the quality of the images but it also cuts the number of misinterpretations of the images significantly.
+The integration of this technology marks the beginning of a period in which clinical diagnosis is characterized by both speed and precision.
 This results in improved patient satisfaction as well as faster service delivery.